ccgarant/ergo-full-node-raspi/part2-ergo-full-node.md

 > CONF_SWAPSIZE=4096

-Save file with "CTRL + X" then hit "Y" and "ENTER" to confirm
+Save file with "CTRL + X" then hit "Y" for Yes to save, and "ENTER" to confirm.

+Turn swapfile on

 ```bash
 sudo dphys-swapfile setup